The Center for INTERIM Programs

 • Napped in the Himalayan Mountains and was roused by a Yak licking my face

-• Stood before young school children in India who could speak 3 languages and sing songs in English
+• Stood before school children in India who could speak 3 languages

 • Held wild raptors (hawks) in my hand